PastIn Person

 Director – Responsible AI at Slalom

-Alexandra Robinson is the Director of Responsible AI at Slalom, leading efforts to implement ethical AI practices within the organization.
+Alexandra Robinson is the Director of Responsible AI at Slalom, focusing on ethical AI practices.

 Becky Foley